-We often get emails from real estate agents looking for data to help their clients better understand what cell phone towers exists in the neighborhood near the home.
+We often get emails from real estate agents looking for data to help their clients better understand what cell phone towers exist in the neighborhood near the home.
 This is often true of out of state buyers looking at homes who are unfamiliar with the area.
-Home buyers from out of the area often want to know how the cell phone reception is of a particular home or apartment and don't want to be surprised if a cell phone tower or antenna is hanging on a pole near the house.
+Homebuyers from out of the area often want to know how the cell phone reception is of a particular home or apartment and don't want to be surprised if a cell phone tower or antenna is hanging on a pole near the house.

 Deadcellzones.com is also actively trying to get cell phone reception feedback used by real estate companies like Zillow, RedFin, HomeSnap & Realtor.com.
-We think cell reception and cell tower data should be an attribute used by real estate companies similar to how Walkscore provides a information about things nearby a home like schools, restaurants and parks.
+We think cell reception and cell tower data should be an attribute used by real estate companies similar to how Walkscore provides information about things nearby a home like schools, restaurants, and parks.